Time to Upgrade Your Unsecured Mailbox?

 The third variation of locking wall mount security mailboxes is where the key is inserted into a secondary, horizontally mounted door upon the top of the mailbox.

 The advantage of locating the mailbox lock horizontally is that the lock is protected from the elements by the primary door that the postal carrier lifts to deposit the mail.

-Another advantage is that there is no chance of the mail spilling out of the mailbox when one unlocks the wall mount security mailbox from the top.
-And third, if one fails to re-lock the mailbox for the following day, the primary door hides this fact from any passersby.
+Another advantage is that there is no chance of the mail spilling out of the mailbox when you unlock the locking security mailbox from the top.
+And third, if you fail to re-lock the mailbox for the following day, the primary door hides this fact from any passersby.

-Yet, the disadvantage of locating the mailbox lock beneath a primary door (and on top of the mailbox) is that it can be inconvenient to open the security mailbox for those individuals who are “height challenged” and may not be able to see where to insert the mailbox key.
+Yet, the disadvantage of locating the mailbox lock beneath a primary door (and on top of the mailbox) is that it can be inconvenient to open the mailbox for those individuals who are “height challenged.”
+They may not be able to see where to insert the mailbox key.

-Whatever style of locking security mailbox you choose, you will feel much better that your mail is always being protected.
+Whatever style of locking security mailbox you choose, you will feel much better knowing your mail will always be protected.